yangdeal/nodeDevQuickStart/Readme.md

 ## How to use

-The API link is http://localhost:3000.
-When making change in the working directory, it reflect by a simple browser refresh.
+The API URL is http://localhost:3000.
+When making code change in the working directory, simplely refres the browser to get the new code run.

+All API call log stored in: /var/log/serverless.log

-Dynamodb console can be access by http://localhost:8000/shell.
-In the code, no special setting is required while serverless offline plugin used.
+Dynamodb console can be access: http://localhost:8000/shell.

 1. Git clone your team code repo (initialled from getting start)
 2. run commands